thearmankarapetyan/Virtual-Tutoring-Application/README.md

 ## Usage

 To use the "Virtual Tutoring" application, simply hit the "Start" button it in your "Visual Studio" IDE and start interacting with the virtual tutor.
-Ask questions and receive real-time responses with explanations.
+Ask academic related questions and receive real-time responses with explanations.

 ## Contributing